-HFA Strategies, Plans of Action and Related Programmes.
-WHO resources may be used by Members States of the Region to strengthen their capacities to plan and manage health strategies and programmes.
-This requires the development and involvement of national structures, institutions and individuals, including the ministry of health, as well as departments of education, agriculture, planning, development, finance, housing, public works and the like, interministerial mechanisms, schools and universities, research and training institutions, individual experts, communities and their leaders, as appropriate to the situation in each country.
-Cooperative activities might include manpower training, research and development, epidemiological studies, health situation and trend assessment, management studies, information analysis, financial cooperation, and development and application of the managerial process for national health development, including monitoring and evaluation of the national strategy for Health for all.
+2.5.
+WHO's resources may be used by Member States of the Strengthening Region to strengthen their capacities to prepare and national implement national HFA strategies, plans of action and capacities related programmes.
+This requires the development and involvement of national structures, institutions and individuals, including the Ministry of Health, as well as of education, agriculture, planning, departments development, finance, housing, public works and the like, interministerial mechanisms, schools and universities, research and training institutions, individual experts, communities and their leaders, as appropriate to the situation in each country.
+Cooperative activities might include manpower training, research and development, epidemiological studies, health situation and trend assessment, management studies, information analysis, financial cooperation, and development and application of the managerial process for national health development, including monitoring and evaluation of the national strategy for HFA.

-2.6 Transfer and Absorption of Validated Information.
-WHO will transfer to Member States of the Region the full range of validated information required by them on all aspects of health and health development, and will facilitate the absorption of such information by them.
-WHO's resources may be used to support countries in building up their information systems for optimal communication and the use of appropriate information within and between countries.
-(See also paragraph 3.7 below).
-To further communication and transfer of knowledge, WHO resources may be used for translation of documents and learning materials into Arabic and other local languages of countries of the Region, and for publication and dissemination.
-(See also paragraph 3.10 below).
+2.6.
+WHO will transfer to Member States of the Region the Transfer and full range of validated information required by them on absorption of all aspects of health and health development, and will validated inforfacilitate the absorption of such information by them.
+WHO's resources may be used to support countries in building up their information systems for optimal communication and the use of appropriate information within and between countries (see also ¶3.7 below).
+To further communication and transfer of knowledge, WHO's resources may be used for translation of documents and learning materials into Arabic and other local languages of countries of the Region, and for publication and dissemination (see also \$3.10 below).

-2.7 Research and Development for Health for All.
-When reviewing programme requirements and the state of existing health technology, gaps in knowledge, appropriate technology, and capacity, as well as social, cultural or economic obstacles will be identified which can best be resolved through research and development (R&D).
-Some key R&D issues are indicated in Annex II.
-The overall regional policy and practice in research and development for HFA is guided by the Regional Advisory Committee on Medical and Health Research (EM ACMR).
-WHO resources may be used for support to formulation of national health research policies and strategies, stimulating critical health systems and biomedical research, strengthening health research mechanisms, training and developing research manpower, and prompt dissemination of useful research findings to those who need them in the countries of the Region.
-WHO resources may be used for applied and operational research, especially health systems research, to integrate technology in delivery systems, assess and solve problems, identify and reduce constraints, strengthen facilitating factors, promote efficiency, reduce wastage and increase the effectiveness of health delivery.
+2.7.
+When reviewing programme requirements and the state Research and of existing health technology, those gaps in knowledge, appropriate technology, and Capacity, as well as social, cultural or economic obstacles will be identified that can best be resolved through research and development.
+Some key research and development issues are indicated in Annex II.
+The overall regional policy and practice in research and development for HFA is guided by the Regional Advisory Committee on Health Research.
+WHO's resources may be used to support: formulation of national health research policies and strategies; stimulation of critical health-systems and biomedical research; strengthening of health-research mechanisms; training and developing research manpower; and prompt dissemination of useful research findings to those who need them in the development for HFA countries of the Region.
+WHO's resources may be used for applied and operational research, especially health systems research, to integrate technology in delivery systems, to assess and solve problems, to identify and reduce constraints, to strengthen facilitating factors, to promote efficiency, to reduce wastage and to increase the effectiveness of health delivery.